Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 Employee Engagement Activities

-Team-building activities, games and competitions, quizzes, workplace parties, and virtual coffee sessions are wonderful examples of activities that can be conducted at the workplace, and significantly boost engagement.
+Team-building activities, games and competitions, quizzes, workplace parties, and virtual coffee sessions are wonderful examples of activities that can be conducted at the workplace to boost engagement.

 When employees aren't engaged.
 They may not bring out their best performance.
 In addition to this, your top talent may be looking for other job opportunities.